DeskDirector/docs/Toki_Iti/releases/tech/readme.md

 - **IMPROVED** Tickets filter has been improved.
 The UI now always show account filter, and progressively show task progress filter.
 - **IMPROVED** Comment created by form result now has maximum height.
 The open form result button should be more obvious as well.

+###### 23rd of Aug 2024 (2.10.3)
+{.release-note-list}
+- **IMPROVED** Improve UX on internal comment flag, when switch to time entry while internal flag is on, the UI no longer auto de-flag it, it will now display internal state correctly and block submit time entry until flag has been unticked.
+- **IMPROVED** Remove vulnerability from one of the push notification library.

 ### 12th of Apr 2024 ([version 2.9](v2.9))
 {.release-note-list}
 - **ADDED** When TECH portal query dynamic content end point, it will now also send host information.